yasnyc/otp_fq/pull_requests.md

 Add your name somewhere to this list.

 -
 - Bruce Tate
 - Eduardo Borsa
--
+- Ahmed Elghannam
 -
 -